carbon-design-system/carbon-website-archive/src/content/components/accordion/style.md

 ## Typography

-All Accordion labels are set in sentence case and should not exceed three words.
+All accordion labels are set in sentence case and should not exceed three words.
 Set body text appropriately based on content.

 | Class                     | Font-size (px/rem) | Font-weight  | Text style |
 | ------------------------- | ------------------ | ------------ | ---------- |